cybit/jirarest2/README.txt

 It is intended to be called within the shell to create and verify JIRA(tm) issues fast without a browser.
 There was no particular need for perfomance at the time of writing.

-This implementation is still a for cry from others like http://rubygems.org/gems/jira-ruby which requires oauth authentification.
+This implementation is still a for cry from others like http://rubygems.org/gems/jira-ruby which requires oauth authentication.

 There are scripts to create new issues with watchers and link those to existing issues and to manipulate watchers on existing issues.